BlackbitDigitalCommerce/pimcore-single-sign-on/README.md

 ### Single sign on as default login method

 You can configure one authentication provider to be the default one.
-When this is done requests for Pimcore backend `https://your-pimcore.com/admin` will automatically get redirected to the authentication provider to login there.
+When this is done, requests for Pimcore backend `https://your-pimcore.com/admin` will automatically get redirected to the authentication provider to login there.
 Afterwards the user will get sent back to Pimcore backend being logged in.

 ## Events